Al-Muhandis/ShellRemoteBot/README.md

 3. Run as a console program or daemon/service.

 ### DEB package
-You can easily install using a .ded file on Debian/Ubuntu/etc.
+You can easily install using a .deb file on Debian/Ubuntu/etc.
-Download deb package from releas section https://github.com/Al-Muhandis/ShellRemoteBot/releases Then install for example:
+Download deb package from release section https://github.com/Al-Muhandis/ShellRemoteBot/releases Then install for example:
 ``` BASH
 sudo dpkg --install tgsh_1.2-1_amd64.deb